 On the banks of the River Zaan, the little village of Zaanse Schans is a glimpse of traditional Dutch life as it was.
 Windmills, wooden houses and barns make you feel like you're stepping back in time.
 There's cheese-making, coffee-grinding, clog-carving and jenever (Dutch gin) tasting just for starters - all linked by a towpath that is suitable for walking or cycling.
 Or see it from the water on board one of many ferry scenic ferry rides.

-The nearest train station to Zaanse Schans is Koog-Zaandijk, which takes around half an hour from Amsterdam Centraal station.
+Getting there: The nearest train station to Zaanse Schans is Koog-Zaandijk, which takes around half an hour from Amsterdam Centraal station.
 Zaanse Schans village is a 10-15min walk from the station.
 Regional trains depart every 15 minutes and are best purchased at the station.

 If you haven't had your fill of windmills, head to Kinderdijk to see the largest collection of working 18th century windmills in the Netherlands.
 There are usually a handful open so you can view the mechanisms that make them turn.
 In peak season (April to October), there's a free 30 minute boat ride around the area and from July - August the mills are put to work on Saturdays, a grand sight to behold.

-It's not possible to get a train all the way from Amsterdam to Kinderdijk, but a combination of train and bus will get you there in around an hour.
+Getting there: It's not possible to get a train all the way from Amsterdam to Kinderdijk, but a combination of train and bus will get you there in around an hour.
 From Amsterdam Central Station take a train Utrecht Centraal where the #154 bus directly to Kinderdijk.
 Alternatively, take the train to Rotterdam Centraal and a metro to Rotterdam-Zuid, where you can catch the same #154 bus a little later on its journey.